MichaelVrana/sle22-signatr-artifact/README.md

 # Signatr Artifact

 _We also provide  pdf and html versions of this README.
-If reading locally and not on github, we advise to use the pdf or html version._
+If reading locally and not on github, we advise to use the html version._

 The artifact contains the `signatr` tool, and the pipelines to create an R value database and to fuzz R functions with the database to find type signatures.
 The pipeline to create